-- For MLSs that are not wholly owned by a REALTOR® association, the agreement includes a mechanism to obtain a release efficiently if they so choose. - Broadly speaking, the agreement provides two paths: - o Option 1: The MLS can elect to pay an amount based on a predetermined formula based on number of MLS subscribers. - Option 2: The MLS can elect to participate in non-binding mediation within 110 days following preliminary approval of the settlement. - Under both options, participating non-association MLSs would agree to be bound by the practice changes set forth in the settlement agreement, including and not limited to the adoption of a rule prohibiting offers of compensation on that MLS. - In order to be released under the settlement, MLSs not wholly owned by REALTOR® associations must agree to and execute Appendix D Non-REALTOR® MLS "Opt In" Agreement and return it along with the required indication noted in paragraph 20 of Appendix D to the email addresses realto:r - Non-association MLSs can also choose not to participate in this settlement.
+- For MLSs that are not wholly owned by a REALTOR® association, the agreement includes a mechanism to obtain a release efficiently if they so choose. - The agreement provides two paths: - Option 1: The MLS can elect to pay an amount based on a predetermined formula based on number of MLS subscribers. - Option 2: The MLS can elect to participate in non-binding mediation within 110 days following preliminary approval of the settlement. - o Brokerages can also choose not to participate in this settlement. - Under both options, participating non-REALTOR® MLSs would agree to be bound by the practice changes set forth in the settlement agreement, including and not limited to the adoption of a rule prohibiting offers of compensation on that MLS. - Non-REALTOR® MLSs must: